 In this post I'll go over everything you should know when visiting one of the best hiking spots in this region, Catawba Falls!

 You'll notice some links and advertisements from partner or affiliate sites throughout this post.
 I typically earn a small commission on any purchases made through those links at no additional cost to you.
 If you check those out, great.
 If not, I'm still happy you're here!

-What to expect hiking Catawba Falls
+What to expect when hiking Catawba Falls?

 The first thing to keep in mind about hiking around Asheville is that the popular hikes aren't located in one central area.

 Think about the spokes of a bicycle wheel, with Asheville in the center and different hikes at the end of the spokes.
 Catawba Falls is located about 30 minutes east from downtown Asheville.